chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 - *Faelin:* You are awake and part of a elven ritual.
 They are butchering a live, awake elf, cutting out pieces of its brain, marrow, and heart, and, to your pain and horror, grafting them into your bound, broken, and spread body.
 Finish the dream.
 - *Wally:* You are in the temple of Aarok and Gotnafiskr, surrounded by skeletons, as Black Masks warp into the space all around you.
 Every rotting undead face, and every Dissembled face under every mask, is a unique and corrupted version of Petra.
 Finish the dream.
-- *Kilvar:* You are awake, but paralyzed by Soma consumption; locked in; Elves wearing the bloody heads of freshly slaughtered Gnolls surround you, touch you, and cut runes into your skin until another elf, wearing the deapitated head of a dwarf, begins an incantation that fills you with dread as you scream and lose your mind to terror.
+- *Kilvar:* You are awake, but paralyzed by Soma consumption; locked in; Elves wearing the bloody heads of freshly slaughtered Gnolls surround you, touch you, and cut runes into your skin until another elf, wearing the decapitated head of a dwarf, begins an incantation that fills you with dread as you scream and lose your mind to terror.
 Finish the dream.
-- *Ob:* You are in a small row boat at sea without paddles during a storm, and the zombie fishmuck version of crawls aboard from within the waves.
+- *Ob:* You are in a small row boat at sea without paddles during a storm, and the zombie fishmuck version of Fishhook crawls aboard from within the waves.
 The toss and turn of the waves doesn't affect him, and you feel like you are going to lose.
 Finish the dream.
 - *Psalt:* Your eyes are closed.
 You know you are in the shadow realm.
 You know that keeping your eyes closed is the only way to stay hidden.
 You can hear voices all around you - legions of them - those you hurt, killed, betrayed, disappointed, left behind - and one, so important to you, calling for help - but you know that to listen further and look for one will let all of them find you and descend upon you.
 Finish the dream.

 ##### Ruundum's Hall